mouhamaddev/fastapi-llm-agent/README.md

 - Create a hash of the document to enable Redis caching in memory (one week)
 - API throttling and rate limiting
 - Auth + JWT

+#### Feature Work
+- Task Queue: Celery + Lambda + WebSockets
 - History and older uploads tracking with their summaries

 ## About This Project

 I created this project as a personal challenge to learn FastAPI (which was completely new to me) and Next.js.
-I built this project within one week, trying to make it an MVP that actually works.
+I built this project within four days during my free time, trying to make it an MVP that actually works.

 Thanks so much for taking the time to read this and check out my project! ❤️